1905

 1923

 - New plate type: Commercial.
-Plates are oval in shape, all 5-digit numbers, and the same color scheme as passenger plates.
+Commercial plates are oval in shape, all 5-digit numbers, and the same color scheme as passenger plates.

 |